 The final grades for students will be assigned on the basis of the aggregate of the weighted marks obtained for each of the summative items for the course.

 CLOSED: Candidates are allowed to bring only writing and drawing instruments into a closed examination.

 Examination period when Deferred/Supplementary examinations will be held:

 Deferred and Supplementary examinations will be held in accordance with the Assessment Procedure https://policy.usq.edu.au/documents/14749PL.

 Students should read the USQ policies: Definitions, Assessment and Student Academic Misconduct to avoid actions which might contravene University policies and practices.
 These policies can be found at http://policy.usq.edu.au.

 Referencing in assignments must comply with the Harvard (AGPS) referencing system.
 This system should be used by students to format details of the information sources they have cited in their work.
 The Harvard (APGS) style to be used is defined by the USQ library’s referencing guide.
 This guide can be found at http://www.usq.edu.au/library/referencing.

 Students are required to have access to a personal computer, e-mail capabilities and Internet access to UConnect.
 Current details of computer requirements can be found at http://www.usq.edu.au/current-students/support/computing/hardware.

 Students can expect that questions in assessment items in this course may draw upon knowledge and skills that they can reasonably be expected to have acquired before enrolling in this course.
 This includes appropriate communication, information literacy, analytical, critical thinking, and problem solving skills.
 Students who do not possess such knowledge and skills should not expect the same grades as those students who do possess them.

-The course will include off-campus site visits to heritage and/or museum sites.
+The course may include off-campus site visits to heritage and/or museum sites.